Terms & Conditions

 1. Who may instruct us

-You confirm that you, and any other nominated person you advise us about in writing, are authorised to give us instructions and information on behalf of all persons we are acting for and to receive our Services and documents on their behalf.
+You warrant and confirm that you, and any other nominated person you advise us about in writing, are authorised to enter into any binding agreement with us on behalf of the client and/or Group specified in our Engagement Letter, and you are authorised to give us instructions and information on behalf of all persons we are acting for, to receive our Services and documents and incur our professional fees on their behalf.

 If we are acting for a business or group of companies, and we receive conflicting advice, information, or instructions from different people, we may refer the matter to the board of directors, partners or proprietors (as applicable) and act only as requested by them.